 The 15 Biggest Disappointments in NBA Dunk Contest History….you probably don’t remember

 No basketball event disappoints fans, receives more criticism and NBA tinkering on an annual basis than the NBA Slam Dunk Contest.
-Once the highlight of NBA All-Star weekend with the NBA’s best and most exciting players, from Dr J to MJ to Nique to Pippen and Clyde Drexler, to an event that the NBA and fans contemplate giving a million dollars to LeBron James to compete and only gave $12,500 to Michael Jordan for winning.
+Once considered the highlight of NBA All-Star weekend with the NBA’s best and most exciting players — from Dr J to MJ to Nique to Pippen and Clyde Drexler — to an event that the NBA and fans are contemplating giving a million dollars to LeBron James to compete, when Michael Jordan only won $12,500.

 It’s hard to point a finger at one person or cause for the downfall of the dunk contest.
-Most will say the NBA, who even cancelled the contest in 98 after a lack luster win by rookie Kobe Bryant the year before, is most responsible because of it’s constant format changes including the disastrous Wheel that wanted short two foot dunkers like Steve Francis to jump of 1 foot and do a 360 statue of liberty dunk.
+Most will say the NBA, who even cancelled the contest in 98 after a lack luster win by rookie Kobe Bryant the year before, is most responsible because of it’s constant format changes, including the disastrous Wheel that wanted short off two feet dunkers like Steve Francis to jump off one foot and do a 360 statue of liberty dunk.

 Then we had the gimmicks that turned the dunk contest into a spectacle that split fans.
-To the average basketball fan, watching dunkers involve celebrities and their moms, blow out candles, save teddy bears for crying children and jumping over cars to the sound of a choir is great entertainment but to many dunkers and dunk fans it was a mockery of the art.
-Like all art, there’s only a small minority that can fully appreciate the most critically acclaimed pieces, from film to music, and rarely do those pieces fall under profitable mainstream success.
+To the average basketball fan, watching dunkers involve celebrities and their moms, blow out candles, save teddy bears for crying children and jumping over cars to the sound of a choir is great entertainment.
+To many dunkers and dunk fans, it was a mockery of the art.
+Like all art, there’s only a small minority that can fully appreciate the most critically acclaimed pieces — from film to music — and rarely do those pieces fall under profitable mainstream success.

 Now here’s where the amateur and “YouTube” dunkers have ruined the contest.
-They have created the perception, via short 1-2 minute long montages made up of hours of raw footage that included way more misses than makes and sometimes on rims slightly less than 10 feet in a no pressure empty gym, that a good dunk contest contestant should be able to perform the best dunks from these montages on any given attempt on any given day at any given event.
-That’s just not happening especially with the pressure of millions of people in the crowd, watching on TV, on their computers, tablets and phones, texting and tweeting every second of the event.
-It’s a pressure that puts marketable All-Stars in a low incentive can’t win situation that they just don’t want to deal with and since the average NBA fan rather see a great player do a mediocre dunk than a mediocre player do a great dunk, we end up with 2013 NBA dunk contest that you have probably already forgot about.
+They have created the perception — via short 1-2 minute long montages made up of hours of raw footage that included way more misses than makes and sometimes on rims slightly less than 10 feet in a no pressure empty gym — that a good dunk contest contestant should be able to perform the best dunks from these montages on any given attempt on any given day at any given event.
+That’s just not happening, especially with the pressure of millions of people in the crowd, watching on TV, on their computers, tablets and phones, texting and tweeting every second of the event.
+It’s a pressure that puts marketable All-Stars in a low incentive can’t win situation that they just don’t want to deal with.
+And since the average NBA fan rather see a great player do a mediocre dunk than a mediocre player do a great dunk, we end up with the 2013 NBA dunk contest that you have probably already forgot about.

-The most disappointing moments in NBA Dunk Contest history, like the 2013 disaster, have been discussed many times over the years, most recently by Dunkademics, so I made up a list of the 15 disappointing moments (in no particular order) that you probably don’t know about or remember.
+The most disappointing moments in NBA Dunk Contest history, like the 2013 disaster, have been discussed many times over the years — most recently by Dunkademics — so I made up a list of the 15 most disappointing moments (in no particular order) that you probably don’t know about or remember.
 So you wont hear much more about the Wheel, LeBron not competing, Josh Smith and the mysterious tape or me talk about the 88 home job again that saw Michael Jordan win in Chicago with the help of some judges that thought MJ deserved a 50 on his free throw line dunk in the finals after missing it and making it in the first round and only getting a 47.
-If you watch any NBA recaps of the contest, don’t expect to see any of this footage because they removed it the same way Upper Deck removed Michael Jordan from a card showing John Starks famous dunk on the Bulls – but that’s another story.
+If you watch any NBA recaps of the contest, don’t expect to see any of this footage because they removed it the same way Topps removed Michael Jordan from a card showing John Starks famous dunk on the Bulls — that’s another story.